GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Introduction

 State-of-the-art code embedding approaches focus either on \textit{syntactic features} (\textit{i.e.}, tokens/AST), or on \textit{semantic features} (\textit{i.e.}, program dependencies) ignoring the importance of combining both features together.
 For example, Code2Vec~\citep{alon2019code2vec} and CodeBERT~\citep{feng2020codebert}) focus on syntactic features, while PROGRAML~\citep{cummins2020deep} and NCC \citep{ben2018neural}) focus on program semantics.
 There are few studies using both program semantics and syntax, e.g., GraphCodeBERT~\citep{guo2020graphcodebert}.
 However, these approaches are not \textit{precise}, they do not obtain or embed the entire program dependence graph.
 Instead, they estimate program dependence via string matching (instead of static program analysis), then augment AST trees with sequential data flow edges.

-We thus propose a novel code embedding approach (called \approach) that captures both syntax and program semantics via combined \textit{lexical embedding} and \textit{dependence embedding}, respectively.
-The \textit{main idea} of our approach is to use static program analysis and graph neural networks to effectively represent programs in the latent space.
-The \textit{key insight} is that a combination of lexical and program dependence analysis is important to effectively determine the similarity among program snippets.
+\revise{ To address these challenges, we propose the \textit{first approach (called \approach) to synergistically capture syntactic and semantic program features with \textit{Graph Neural Network (GNN)} via self-supervised pretraining}. } The \textit{key idea} of our approach is to use \textit{static program analysis} and \textit{graph neural networks} to effectively represent programs in the latent space.
+This is achieved by combining lexical and program dependence analysis embeddings.
 During lexical embedding, \approach embeds the syntactic features in the latent space via \textit{tokenization}.
 In addition, it performs dependence embedding to capture program semantics via static program analysis, it derives the program dependence graph (PDG) and represent it in the latent space using Graph Neural Networks (GNN).
 It then concatenates both lexical embedding and dependence embedding in the program's vector space.
-This allows \approach to be effectively applicable on several downstream tasks.
+This allows \approach to be effective and applicable on several downstream tasks.